 Once a site for 20th-century carnivals, McMenamins Kennedy School retains its reputation for A+ fun more than a century later.
-Today, the former elementary school is one of the city’s most entertaining spots, offering bars, a movie theater, lodging and more.
-Don’t worry about getting lost on your first day: Here, wandering the halls brings rewards — not write-ups.
+Today, the former elementary school is one of the city’s most entertaining spots.
+Don’t worry about getting lost on your first day: Here, wandering the halls brings rewards — not detention.

 Kennedy School History

 Located in Northeast Portland near the Alberta Arts District, the Kennedy School’s Italian Renaissance-style building was originally constructed in 1915.
 It served as a public elementary school until 1975, when it closed and sat vacant for decades.
 The McMenamin brothers — founders of Oregon’s first post-Prohibition brewpub — began restoration efforts in 1997, when the building was on the brink of demolition.
 Today, traces of the Kennedy’s scholastic past are hidden in its decoration: Elementary workbook pages are repurposed as wallpaper, old class photos and yearbook pages are framed and hung, and murals depict former students and teachers.

 Urban farms and foodies define this Northeast Portland strip, once home to one of the earliest dairies in East Portland.
 42nd Ave is one of the most charming areas for eating, dancing, recreation and immersing yourself in the local community.